bassmanitram/actions-for-nautilus/README.md

 # Actions For Nautilus
+An extension to the Gnome **Files** file manager (otherwise known as Nautilus) that allows you to add arbitrary actions to the Gnome Files selection context menu.

-A "replacement" for the now-defunct `filemanager/nautilus-actions` project for the Gnome Files file manager (otherwise known as Nautilus).
+This extension is a "replacement" for the now-defunct Gnome Files file manager functionality of the `filemanager/nautilus-actions` project.

-The extension supports many of the most commonly used features of that project,
+The extension supports many of the most commonly used features of the original extension project,
 including:

 * structuring context menu items for Nautilus File Manager selections including